jonscottclark/setupfiles/sublime/README.md

 ## SublimeLinter

-To define linting rules, the `.eslintrc` file in this directory should be copied to the root directory of each ES6 project (taken from the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript)).

 For JavaScript linting with Babel + ESLint, the SublimeLinter settings have been modified to invoke ESLint on files with the "JavaScript (Babel)" syntax.

+To define linting rules, make sure you have an appropriate `.eslintrc` file in the root directory of each ES6 project (you can find a thoroughly documented `.eslintrc` in the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript)).